Updated February 2020

-The PCO insist that private hire vehicles must be booked in advance through a licensed private hire operator, drivers are not restricted as to where in London they can work, as long as they only undertake bookings made through a licensed operator.
+Drivers are not restricted as to where in London they can work, as long as they only undertake bookings made through a licensed operator.
 In order to operate as a driver, you will need to obtain a PCO private hire driver’s licence.

 Private Hire Driver’s licence

 To become a PCO licensed chauffeur, a candidate must obtain a private hire driver’s licence.
 The first step towards obtaining a private hire driver’s licence is to apply for a private hire vehicle driver application pack.

 Private hire driver’s licence requirements:

 In order to be licensed, you will need to meet the following criteria:

 - You must be at least 21 years of age (at the time of applying) and there is no upper age limit, as long as you meet the other licensing requirements.

 - You must hold a full DVLA driving licence, Northern Ireland, or other EEA state driving licence (at least three years old).